 Winter Travel Tips

 If you are traveling, make sure you have a winter emergency kit in your vehicle.
 Items to include in the kit are candles and matches, a flashlight, pocket knife, snacks, a cell phone adapter, a blanket and extra clothing.
-Check with Kentucky 511 for the latest road conditions:
+For more information check out the Kentucky Department of Transportation.

 Visit our vehicle emergency kit page for more information.